 The Bell Labs authors continued on to note that while the internet provided users with the ability to quickly and easily obtain scientific data, the Bell Labs researchers noted that even the internet has some limitations.
 They pointed out two main problems in using the world wide web for scientific purposes.
 One of these problems is that while the world wide web makes access to databases of scientific information far more accessible than ever before, the world wide web also makes information more difficult to access.
 This means that users will need to make a more creative search for scientific data.

 In addition to this problem, another drawback is that the Bell Labs researchers noted that the use of electronic information sharing will only grow as information sharing through other sources becomes more commonplace.
 The Bell Labs authors also noted that in order for the United States to continue to have a competitive edge over the rest of the world, it is necessary for the United States to continue to improve its ability to provide access to information at faster speeds.
 In other words, the information sharing problem will not go away.
 However, it is believed that researchers can continue to solve problems related to the digital revolution and information sharing until such time that the average user is able to access and download a standard size information file from their personal computer.

 The researchers at Bell Labs also noted that the use of analog electronics will not disappear entirely, but they did predict that the future will see most electronic devices being powered by something more akin to analog circuitry, but powered by digital technology.
-The prediction for the future of analog electronics was made in the year 2021, and it holds true today.
+The prediction for the future of analog electronics, and it holds true today.
 It is expected that within the next five to ten years, most all analog devices will be replaced with digital devices.
 However, it is still expected that in the years to come, your digital devices will be powered by an improved form of analog technology.
 Whether this new technology will be better or worse than analog is not yet known, but it does look as though the analog computer will be forever gone, and the digital computer will become the primary means of computing on your personal computer or laptops.